 Bow stringers – For your recurve bow, a commercially made bow stringer is the best.
 The last thing you want is to end up twisting bow limbs or damaging them and hence a bow stringer is a valuable accessory.
 Choose stringers that have been developed with safety and consistency in mind to enjoy the best experience.
 A wall stringer can also make a very good choice for stringing your bow, but you should ensure that it is securely fastened to a wall and you know how to use it properly.

-Bow string – Extra bowstring can be very helpful in case one gets damages or it breaks.
+Bowstring – Extra bowstring can be very helpful in case one gets damaged or it breaks.
 A good string should have multiple strands and be wrapped tightly at the ends and center complete with serving.
-The serving and number of strands will determine how thick the bow string is and this influences nock fit to the string.
-Consider your arrow’s nock size when choosing the bow string.
+The serving and number of strands will determine how thick the bowstring is and this influences nock fit to the string.
+Consider your arrow’s nock size when choosing the bowstring.
 A good serving should hold the arrow securely, but not too tight to require effort unclipping the arrow from the string.

 Arm guards – They are designed to ensure that sleeves remain out of the way and at the same time keep the skin protected.
-The guards also offer a flat surface for string in case it grazes the arm as you shoot.
-Beginner archers should consider full length arm guard and switch to those that cover the forearm of bow arm once they learn how to rotate the bow arm elbow to vertical position and away from bowstring path.
+The guards also offer a flat surface for the string in case it grazes the arm as you shoot.
+Beginner archers should consider full-length arm guard and switch to those that cover the forearm of bow arm once they learn how to rotate the bow arm elbow to the vertical position and away from bowstring path.

 Samick recurve bows are the creation of Samick Sports, a Korean company that is an industry leader since 1975.
 The company has grown to have bows that have gained popularity in over 50 countries and it also sponsors a number of world’s best competitive archers.
 Samick has given attention to details making Sage bows great and you will definitely love the recurve bows under this brand.